aronbalog/CoreNavigation/README.md

 Apple provided us with simplest possible API to achive navigation between view controllers.
 Some apps usually use given APIs directly while other have some wraping logic around them.
 And that's cool.

 But think about the situation where your app has dozens of screens.
-And you have to support additional features like deep linking and state restoration on all of them?
+And you have to support additional features like deep linking and state restoration.
 CoreNavigation is created to provide developers with cleaner and more powerful APIs to navigate. 🔌

 ## Getting Started 🚀